 Icons Versus No Icons

-While D&D doesn't really have an analog to this, for anyone knowledgeable of the game system, its not entirely unlike how Obligation or Duty colors an Edge of the Empire or Age or Rebellion Star Wars RPG session.
+While D&D doesn't really have an analog to this, for anyone knowledgeable of the game system, its not entirely unlike how Obligation or Duty colors an Edge of the Empire or Age of Rebellion Star Wars RPG session.

 Strictly optional in 13th Age, and mentioned, but not defined, although the Icons are given standard d20 alignments.
 Technically the default in D&D, although there are no longer any strict alignment requirements or mechanical connections in 5th Edition that I have found.

-This is another case where I'm actually more reminded of the background mechanic in Dungeon Crawl Classics than anything in D&D 5th, since D&D 5th uses backgrounds to help establish a series of personality traits that are used to guide roleplaying and measure the awarding of Inspiration.
+This is a case where I'm actually more reminded of the background mechanic in Dungeon Crawl Classics than anything in D&D 5th, since D&D 5th uses backgrounds to help establish a series of personality traits that are used to guide roleplaying and measure the awarding of Inspiration.